baszoetekouw/pinfo/README.md

 Since 2014 (version 0.6.10), development has moved to Github: https://github.com/baszoetekouw/pinfo

 Note: this is not the official repo.
-It's a fork that fixes two bugs:
+It's a fork that attempts to address a few bugs and missing features, specifically:
-* Black screen upon window resize
+* Bugfix: Black screen upon terminal window resize
-* Program crashes when 'man' command fails (e.g. because the requested manual page doesn't exist)
+* Bugfix: Program crashes when 'man' command fails (e.g. because the requested manual page doesn't exist)
+* New feature: Support https URLs

 See man page (pinfo.1) for details.